james-stevens/powerdns-webui/README.md

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript application to allows you to browse and edit DNS data held in a PowerDNS Database using the PowerDNS RestAPI.

+`htdocs/min.html` is simply a minified version of the same file, minified using "jsmin".

 Its super simple to use, but does require a little setting up to ensure your browser is happy with stuff.
 Particularly [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)